dohoanghuy/fp-counter/README.md

 # fp-counter
-A simple counter using function programming
+A simple counter using function programming style Seperate pure/impure function section
+Using virtual-dom to optimize html render